ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Evaluation

 \subsubsection{LLM}

 \approach works with different LLMs.
 Major software engineering leaderboards~\cite{swebench} have shown that the Claude Sonnet performs similarly to or in some cases outperforms other state-of-the-art proprietary LLMs, such as OpenAI GPT-5 and Google Gemini Pro.
-Therefore, we use Anthropic's \texttt{ Claude 4.5 Sonnet} as the main LLM in all our experiments.
+Therefore, we use Anthropic's \texttt{ Claude 4.5 Sonnet} as the main LLM in all our experiments\footnote{Please see our artifacts~\cite{website} on how to run with other models from OpenRouter.}.
 To make our results reproducible without re-running experiments, \approach logs the inputs, intermediate agent interactions, tool execution results, and outputs of the LLM, and supports replaying these logs.
 Each agent in \approach terminates within the budget of $5{,}000$ seconds, empirically set after analyzing the runtime of our largest project.